A Simple Method For A Complex Task

 For the record, I’m not suggesting people do this.
 I am, however, realistic about how the world works.
 I’m simply stating that I know it happens, and I know it’s seemingly easy to get away with.

-Why To Be Legit With Taxes
+Why You Should Stay Legit With Taxes

 I’m going to state the obvious first, and just say that it’s your legal obligation.
 You don’t have to like it, but you have to do it.